GongXinyuu/mask-neural-transfer/README.md

 ### [mask_style_transfer.py](mask_style_transfer.py)

-This script requires a base image ,a mask of the base image(optional) and two different style reference images.
+This script requires a base image ,a mask of the base image and two different style reference images.

 This script will produce a combination image which is mixed with two different styles.
 One is generated into the key elements of the base image, and the other is generated into the background.